Number

 High School Students Enrolled Under Career and College Promise

 The Career and College Promise (CCP) program offers qualified high school students the opportunity to pursue a degree, diploma or certificate.
-Under CCP, 11th and 12th grade students who meet pathway eligibility criteria may enroll in one of the following pathways: College Transfer, Career and Technical Education, Workforce Continuing Education, or Cooperative Innovative High Schools.
+Under CCP, students who meet pathway eligibility criteria may enroll in one of the following pathways: College Transfer, Career and Technical Education, Workforce Continuing Education, or Cooperative Innovative High Schools.

 High school students should review the CCP enrollment steps for further information.
 Interested students must attend an information session prior to applying to the program.

-If a student is applying for veterans benefits, official transcripts for high school or college credentials completed are required.
+If a student is applying for veterans’ benefits, official transcripts for high school and college credentials completed are required.
 Veterans follow the College’s general admissions procedures as outlined within this document.
-For support through the admission and enrollment processes, veterans who decide to use the military Tuitional Assistance (TA) program are directed to meet with the College’s certifying official in Veterans Services and speak with their Educational Services Officer or counselor within their Military Service branch prior to completing their enrollment.
+For support through the admission and enrollment processes, veterans who decide to use the military Tuitional Assistance (TA) and Veterans Education Benefits program are directed to meet with the College’s certifying official in Veterans Services and speak with their Educational Services Officer or counselor within their Military Service branch prior to completing their enrollment.

 The College focuses on supporting students who are veterans and refrains from high-pressure recruitment tactics for the purpose of enrolling service members.
 The College does not provide any incentives to any person or entity involved in student recruiting, admissions activities, or decisions related to student financial assistance.